dustinhayes/JS-Unplugged/README.md

 ### block statements {} vs. expression statements ; ###
 An expression statement is any valid unit of code that resolves to a value.
 It can be used anywhere a value is expected.
-A block statement is used to group statements.
-The block is delimited by a pair of curly brackets.
-Block statements are generally used with control flow statements, but they are also used to enclose function bodies.

 #### expression statements ####
 ```javascript